The mission of the Rhode Island Department of Corrections (RIDOC) is to contributes to public safety by

 - Department policy and program decisions must be guided by

 - Each member of the Department is obligated to demonstrate the highest

 The Department of Corrections is responsible and accountable to members of the community.

-- The rights of victims and potential victims of crime must be given priority consideration in all Departmental programs and decisions
+- The rights of victims and potential victims of crime must be given priority consideration in all Departmental programs and decisions.

 - The public has the right to be aware of the range of Departmental services, programs, functions, and operations.

 - The community should be involved with the Department in problem

 - The potential of offenders to become law-abiding and contributing

-- Opportunities for rehabilitation and community integration should be provided to the extent that is both feasible and responsible, given resources and individual capabilities.
+provided to an extent that is both feasible and responsible given resources